Connecting Pinhoti And Appalachian Trails

 Beginning in 2010, the Fund has worked closesly with Alabama's “Forever Wild” program to ensure the long-term management of these lands as natural areas for hiking the Pinhoti.
 We are working to protect over 1,300 acres and move 10 miles of the trail to a true off-road trail environment, which will enhance the hiking experience through the Weogufka region.

 More recently, in 2014, a group of volunteers constructed the Pinhoti along Weogufka Creek tocreate more outdoor recreation opportunities for visitors and residents.
 The lands surrounding Weogufka Creek include 400-year-old trees, a wide array of wildflowers and plant species, and rolling hills that jump quickly in elevation.
 In early 2015, the Fund worked with Alabama Forest Resources Center, the State of Alabama and others to open a new trailhead at the base of Flagg Mountain, at the southernmost terminus in Coosa County.

 Why This Project MattersWith three million people hiking a portion each year, the Appalachian Trail is one of the most well-known places to experience the outdoors.
 The Conservation Fund has protected land around the iconic trail in Alabama, Tennessee, Vermont and New Hampshire.
 Our efforts continue, ensuring that one of America’s favorite places is protected for future generations.

 "When I was 16 and 17 years old I took my first long hikes on the Appalachian Trail and developed the dream of linking the mountains of Alabama to the Appalachian Trail.
 Today that dream is a reality.
-It is an extraordinary achievement born from hundreds of volunteer hours and decades of work to link the trail between Alabama and Georgia.”— Mike Leonard, founder of the Alabama Trails Association
+It is an extraordinary achievement born from hundreds of volunteer hours and decades of work to link the trail between Alabama and Georgia.”—Mike Leonard, Chairman, The Conservation Fund, and Founder, Alabama Trails Association